-A warm welcome to the Boarding Houses of Jofegan International School.
+A warm welcome to the Boarding School of Jofegan International Schools.
 This information is designed to give you an idea of what to expect while boarding at The Jofegan International School.

-All meals for Boarding students are served in the school Dining Hall.
+All meals for students in the boarding school are served in the school Dining Hall.
 Meal times are posted and strictly adhered to.
 It is compulsory for students to attend all meals.
 All food must be consumed in the Dining Hall.
 Boarders with special dietary, medical or religious needs are catered for.
 Meals are adequate in nutrition, quantity, quality, choice and variety.
 It is compulsory for all Boarders to observe proper dining etiquette when in the dining hall.

 All meals are prepared and served under strict hygienic conditions.
 There are dedicated cleaners who see to it that the highest standards of hygiene are kept at all times.